ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 # How energy consumption correlates with performance

-Based on the evidence gathered from all of these measurements, there were a mixture of cases where:
+Based on the evidence gathered from all of these measurements, there were cases where:

 - Higher energy consumption correlated with better throughput.
 - Higher energy consumption correlated with lower throughput.
-- Higher energy consumption did not necessarily result in higher throughput.
+- Lower energy consumption correlated with better throughput.
-- Lower energy consumption did not necessarily result in lower throughput.
+- Lower energy consumption correlated with lower throughput."

-Therefore, it is very difficult and not intuitive to correlate energy consumption with performance, as each case is unique, and the JVM may incorporate a broader range of optimizations that could improve performance but impact (positively or negatively) energy consumption on the other side.
+Therefore, it is challenging to anticipate and correlate energy consumption with performance, as each case is unique.
+The JVM incorporates a broader range of optimizations that could improve performance but may also affect energy consumption either positively or negatively.

-In addition, as demonstrated in the experiments, in general the energy consumption trends in the case of a micro benchmark do not correlate (i.e., are not proportional) with performance trends because the JVM footprint has a larger energy footprint than the code in the micro benchmark.
+In addition, as demonstrated in the experiments, in general the energy consumption trends in the case of a microbenchmark do not correlate (i.e., are not proportional) with performance trends because the JVM footprint has a larger energy footprint than the code in the microbenchmark.

 To summarize, there is no direct relationship between energy consumption and performance.
 In general, energy consumption and performance are trade-offs within a system.
 While they can support each other, there are cases where they are not aligned.